The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 For calibrations and debugging the Micron Optics ENLIGHT sensing analysis software~\citeCompany{ref:Enlight} provides a single suite of tools for data acquisition, computation and analysis of optical sensor networks.
 A custom Micron Optics protocol via Ethernet is used for readout by the SVD run and slow control software (section~\ref{sec:C4_OnlineSW}).

 \lvlthreesection{NTC system construction, calibration and installation}

-The \acrshort{NTC} thermistors, with $10$~k$\Omega$ resistance at $20^{\circ}$C, are radiation-resistant and halogen-free~\citeCompany{ref_NTC_data_sheet}.
-Their calibration is obtained by measuring their resistance at $-30$, $10$ and $50^{\circ}$C and fitting the Steinhart-Hart coefficients~\citeCompany{ref:Steinhart}.
-The obtained accuracy, better than $\pm 2^{\circ}$C, is sufficient for our purpose.
-At each step of SVD cooling pipes mounting procedure (section~\ref{sec:C3_cooling_pipes_mount}), we checked that the relevant thermistors and their cables are well connected and properly working.
+The \acrshort{NTC} thermistors, with \qty{10}{\kohm} resistance at \qty{20}{\degreeCelsius}, are radiation-resistant and halogen-free~\citeCompany{ref_NTC_data_sheet}.
+Their calibration is obtained by measuring their resistance at \qtylist{-30; 10; 50}{\degreeCelsius}, and fitting the Steinhart-Hart coefficients~\citeCompany{ref:Steinhart}.
+The obtained accuracy, better than $\pm$ \qty{1}{\degreeCelsius}, is sufficient for our purpose.
+At each step of SVD cooling pipes mounting procedure (section~\ref{sec:C3_cooling_pipes_mount}), the relevant thermistors and their cables are checked to ensure they are well connected and properly working.
 Halogen-free flat twisted-pair cables (SVD cables: section~\ref{sec:C2_cables}) were used to connect the sensors to intermediate patch panels at the VXD \gls{DOCK}s and finally to the readout unit in the electronics hut (\gls{e-hut}).
 Two spare readout units were built and used in parallel during construction and commissioning: one for the ladder-mount setup and the other for the SVD commissioning setup.

 \lvlthreesection{FOS calibration and installation}

 Each \acrshort{FOS} was calibrated in a climatic chamber by determining the coefficients of a polynomial fit to the measured temperature-wavelength relation.